reTHINK-project/dev-registry-global/docs/dht_lock_down.md

  - the node certificate sent in the message is valid, i.e is signed by a trusted Certificate Authority (CA);
  - the signature added by the node is valid.
+ - the timestamp is greater than the current data timestamp
+ - the timestamp is fresh (less than 60s?)

-This verification should be done when reading or writing from/in the DHT.
+This verification must be done when writting to the DHT.
+The first two validations should be performed when reading from the DHT.

 ### Attack Mitigation